 A female response: “I used to respond to gently say thanks but no thanks (usually pointing out a difference in lifestyle in a lighthearted way) but some men took that as an invitation to continue the conversation, so now I rarely respond, unless the person seems really nice and I do it out of politeness.
 The site has a “thanks, but no thanks button” which is great.”

 A male response: “I no longer respond to all invites.
 Some people can be quite rude about your need and wants.”

-5. Don’t give up – if at first you don’t succeed, try, try again.
+5. Don’t give up – if at first, you don’t succeed, try, try again.
 There is hope in that statement and encouragement if you listen to the words.
-Online dating may be an easy way to find a mate but the system can let you down when it comes to your first meeting in person if you commit any or all of these no no’s.
+Online dating may be an easy way to find a mate but the system can let you down when it comes to your first meeting in person if you commit any or all of these no-nos.
 You improve your chances of finding true love is you use current images of yourself, keep you statistical information correct (i.e. age, height, education, weight), talk more about what you like to do and how you feel when you are with someone special, always be respectful of people’s choices and remember it’s not about you and finally never give up looking for that person who makes your heart sing.

 Let me share one last story with you.
 My dear friend Pop (that’s what we all called him) was 97 when he passed away.
-At the age of 95 he married his third wife and spent his remaining years being happily married.
-The only reason he had been married three times was because his first two wives passed before him.
+At the age of 95, he married his third wife and spent his remaining years being happily married.
+The only reason he had been married three times was that his first two wives passed before him.
 He taught me that one is never too old to fall in love again and you never stop looking for love as long as you are alive.
 Thank you Pop for this beautiful message.

 If you find yourself challenged with using online dating sites or you are not getting the results you want, send me your contact information for a free evaluation of your profile.
 I will share with you what I see and help you refine your search for your true love.